danpicton/mudpub/README.md

 - Only markdown files from the specified directory will be published (no subfolders)
 - Attachments will be sourced from markdown directory, or a specified attachments sub directory
 - All attachments are published to an attachments directory in Hugo's root content folder
+- Selective publishing does not yet work for attachments
 - Written to run on POSIX systems
 - Publishes to Hugo's [content](https://gohugo.io/content-management/organization/) folder only (at present)